EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Related Work

 \subsection{Visual Place Recognition}

 In early VPR research, global features were developed by aggregating the hand-crafted local features (e.g., SIFT \cite{SIFT} and SURF \cite{SURF1,SURF2}), employing some classical aggregation algorithms, such as Bag of Words \cite{BagofWords}, Fisher Vector \cite{fishvector} and Vector of Locally Aggregated Descriptors (VLAD) \cite{VLAD}.
 With the great success of deep learning in compute vision tasks, current predominant VPR methods \cite{netvlad,dlf,CRN,R-MAC,Tutorial,SFRS,patch-netvlad,transvpr,STA-VPR,garg2021place,tcsvtvpr1,benchmark,Cosplace,eigenplaces,anyloc,mixvpr,BoQ,SALAD,cricavpr,selavpr} have preferred leveraging large amounts of deep features rather than hand-crafted local features to boost performance.
 Besides, the traditional aggregation algorithms are gradually replaced by trainable aggregation/pooling layers, such as NetVLAD \cite{netvlad} and GeM pooling \cite{GeM}.
 NetVLAD utilizes a trainable generalized VLAD layer to aggregate deep features, typically tending to get a high-dimensional descriptor.
 In contrast, the Generalized Mean (GeM) pooling is a simple alternative that can produce compact global representations.
 However, such compact representations usually fall short of delivering satisfactory performance in challenging VPR scenarios.
 Hence, numerous works \cite{SFRS,densernet,Cosplace,eigenplaces,mixvpr,cricavpr,SALAD,BoQ} proposed various novel training strategies and aggregation algorithms to further improve the global representations for better retrieval accuracy.
 SFRS \cite{SFRS} proposed self-supervised image-to-region similarities to thoroughly exploit the potential of challenging positive images and their corresponding sub-regions for training a more robust VPR model.
 CosPlace \cite{Cosplace} and EigenPlaces \cite{eigenplaces} framed the task of VPR training as a classification problem and utilized the San Francisco eXtra Large (SF-XL) dataset to train their VPR models effectively.
 MixVPR \cite{mixvpr} proposed an all-MLP aggregation technique and trained the model utilizing the multi-similarity loss \cite{multi-similarity} with full supervision.
 CricaVPR \cite{cricavpr} introduced a cross-image correlation-aware representation learning method to enhance the robustness of global features.
 SALAD \cite{SALAD} reinterpreted the soft assignment of local features in NetVLAD as an optimal transport problem, solving it by using the Sinkhorn algorithm \cite{sinkhorn}.
-BoQ \cite{BoQ} utilized multiple sets of queries to capture universal place-specific attributes by utilizing several stacked transformer encoders and attention mechanism.
-These studies only used global features and achieved a relatively good recognition performance.
+BoQ \cite{BoQ} utilized additional transformer encoders to further process deep features from the backbone, and then used multiple independent sets of queries to capture universal place-specific attributes from the output of each encoder through employing attention mechanism.
+These studies only used global features and achieved a relatively good performance.